surma/surma.dev/content/things/rust-to-webassembly.md

 )
 ```

 This format is capable of representing quite complex function signatures.
-The CLI that accompanies wasm-bindgen inspects these function signatures to generate near optimal JavaScript bindings (or “glue code”) that let you call these functions seamlessly from JavaScript.
-It can even pass higher-level types like `ArrayBuffer` or closures.
+What for? wasm-bindgen is a crate, but also comes with an accompanying CLI.
+The CLI extracts and decodes these signatures by execution all `__wbindgen_describe_*` functions and uses that information to generate near optimal JavaScript bindings (or “glue code”), afterwards it removes all these functions from the binary again as they are no longer needed.
+The JavaScript bindings allow you to call all export functions in a seamless way, even allowing you to pass higher-level types like `ArrayBuffer` or closures.

 If you want to write Rust for WebAssembly, wasm-bindgen should be your first choice. wasm-bindgen doesn’t work with `#![no_std]`, but in practice that is rarely a problem.

+### wasm-pack

+I also quickly want to mention [wasm-pack], which is kind of an orchestrator for many of the tools I have mentioned. `wasm-pack` can bootstrap a new Rust project with settings optimized for WebAssembly.
+When building a project using `wasm-pack`, it will invoke `cargo` for you with all the right flags, it will then invoke `wasm-bindgen` for you to generate bindigns and finally it will run `wasm-opt` to make sure you are not leaving any performance on the table. `wasm-pack` will also make your WebAssembly module ready to be published to npm, but I have personally never used that functionality.

 ## Conclusion